prl-mushr/mushr-website/content/hardware/upgrading.md

 1. Cut the previously connected battery connector from the wire attached to the buck converter.
 Ensure the converter is powered off.

 2. Take two battery connectors, and connect the black wire of one of the connectors to the red wire of the other connector, with the other red and black wire connected to the length of wire attached to the buck converter.
 This will allow you to connect two batteries in series in order to provide the higher required voltage for the Xavier NX.
 See steps 2-13 of the [VESC Preparation section of the build tutorial](/hardware/build_tutorial#vesc-preparation) for a refresher on how to connect the wires if required.
+The image below shows a completed Xavier NX battery connector.

+{{< figure src="/hardware/upgrading/xavier_connector.png" caption="Xavier NX battery connector" width="800">}}

 3. Change the output voltage setting on the buck converter from 5V to 14V.